Skip to main content

 • spinetoram (Radiant SC): 5 to 10 oz/A; PHI 1d, REI 4h, Bee: M, Group 5.
 Efficacy improves with the addition of an adjuvant.

-• spinosad (Entrust SCOG): 3 to 6 oz/A looper & ICW, 1.5 to 4 oz/A DBM; PHI 1d, REI 4h, Bee: M, Group 5.
+• spinosad (Entrust SCOG): 3 to 6 oz/A CL & ICW, 1.5 to 4 oz/A DBM; PHI 1d, REI 4h, Bee: M, Group 5.
 See label for resistance management restrictions for DBM.

 • tolfenpyrad (Torac): 17 to 21 fl oz/A; PHI 1 d, REI 12h, Bee: H, Group 21A.
-Not for CL.
+ICW and DBM only.

-• zeta-cypermethrin (Mustang*): 2.24 to 4 oz/A for DBM, ICW, 3.2 to 4 for CL; PHI 1d, REI 12h, Bee: H, Group 3A.
+• zeta-cypermethrin (Mustang*): 2.24 to 4 oz/A DBM, ICW, 3.2 to 4 CL; PHI 1d, REI 12h, Bee: H, Group 3A.

 Cabbage Maggot (Delia radicum)

 Incorporate and disk brassica crop residues after harvest to expose and kill pupae, especially in the fall.
 Rotate spring crops to fields that were not planted with brassicas the previous fall.
-Avoid spring applications of manure or compost, which increase the attractiveness of the field for egg-laying.
+Avoid spring applications of manure or compost, which increase attractiveness of the field for egg-laying.
 Avoid wet fields or sections of the field.
-Protect spring crops with spunbonded row covers, and use covers only on rotated fields, or the flies will emerge under the covers.
-When seeding or transplanting, place covers over the crop and seal the edges with soil.
+Protect spring crops with spunbonded row covers, and use covers only on rotated fields, or else the flies will emerge under the covers.
+Place covers over the crop at the time of seeding or transplanting and seal the edges with soil.
 Time your seeding or transplanting to avoid exposing young plants to peak flight periods; delay spring crops until after peak flight and when soils warm up.

 • bifenthrin (Capture LFR): 3.4 to 6.8 oz/A; REI 12h, Bee: H, Group 3.
-Apply as a 5 to 7-inch T-band over the open seed furrow, or in-furrow with the seed.
+Apply as a 5- to 7-inch T-band over the open seed furrow, or in-furrow with the seed.
 Head and stem brassicas only.

 • chlorantraniliprole (Coragen): 3.5 to 7.5 oz/A; PHI 3d, REI 4h, Bee: L, Group 28.
 May only be applied as transplant water treatment to soil at planting.
 For suppression only.